chaserileyroberts/mltest/README.md

+# THIS LIBRARY HAS BEEN DEPRECATED
+With the release of TF2.0, this library is largely broken and we have no plans on fixing it.
+Most of the tests (especially the "make sure all variables are modified during training") are already included in Keras.

 # mltest

 Machine learning testing framework for tensorflow.
 If you are looking for a pytorch version, go check out the [port]( https://github.com/suriyadeepan/torchtest) suriyadeepan made!